Bostads-AB-Mimer/onecore-core/README.md

 Start the development server: `npm run dev`

-Note: The microservice yggdrasil-tenants-leases must be running for this application to work.
+Note: The microservices leasing and property-management must be running for this application to work.

 ## Env